graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- |
 | `null`    |

-The middleware component GraphQL will inject into the ASP.NET pipeline to listen for new web socket connections.
-This value is only used if `DisableDefaultRoute` is set to false.
 When null, `DefaultGraphQLHttpSubscriptionMiddleware<TSchema>` is used.

 ### KeepAliveInterval